EvilGenius13/EvilGenius13/README.md

 ###

 <p align="left">I'm Josh from Ottawa, Canada.
-I am a full time student and I work for Shopify.<br><br>- ⚡ In my free time I like to play games, code on personal projects, and watch movies.</p>
+I'm a full time student and I work for Shopify.<br><br>- ⚡ In my free time I like to play games, code on personal projects, and watch movies.</p>

 ###